Stephen A. Webb

 Stephen A. Webb (born 28 November 1958) is a social theorist and researcher in social work, social welfare and policy.
 He was born in Margate Kent, in 1958, the son of Mary and Philip Webb and has a younger brother Richard and sister Nicola Webb.
 He attended Heath Junior School, Chesterfield Boys Grammar School and University of Oxford.

-He is presently Professor of Social Work at Glasgow Caledonian University in Scotland and Assistant Vice Principal for Community and Public Engagement.
-In 2018 he was awarded to prestigious Fellowship of the Academy of Social Sciences (FAcSS) which is an award granted by the Academy of Social Sciences to leading academics, policy-makers, and practitioners of the social sciences.
+Stephen is Professorial Fellow and previously worked as Professor of Social Work at Glasgow Caledonian University in Scotland and Assistant Vice Principal for Community and Public Engagement.
+In 2018 he was awarded to Fellowship of the Academy of Social Sciences (FAcSS) which is an award granted by the Academy of Social Sciences to leading academics, policy-makers, and practitioners of the social sciences.
 Previously he was Professor of Human Sciences and Director of the Research Institute for Social Inclusion and Wellbeing, University of Newcastle, New South Wales, Australia, and Professorial Fellow at the University of Sussex.
 Prior to this he was Reader at University of Sussex.
 He has held visiting Professorships in Netherlands, Germany, Portugal and Lithuania and was awarded a DAAD Visiting Professorship at the Bielefeld University, Germany.
-Stephen was awarded the prestigious Fellowship of the Academy of Social Sciences (FAcSS) in 2018.